 Resetting a Gas Furnace

-If you have a gas furnace, you may need to reset the gas line and, with older models, reignite the pilot light.
+If you have the manufacturer’s instructions for your gas furnace, you can attempt to reignite the pilot light, but be very cautious.
 To do this, first turn off the thermostat (so no signal reaches the heater.
 Then turn off the gas for 3-5 minutes with nearby doors open to clear the air.
 Then turn the gas back on.
 Wait one minute and turn the thermostat back on.

 When to Call for Furnace Repairs After a Power Outage